weltliteratur/vossanto/special_cases.md

 Including explanations
 ---------------------
-- It’s **the Dolly Parton of** *cakes*: <u>a little bit tacky, but you love her<\u>,” said Angie Mosier, a food writer in Atlanta and a board member of the Southern Foodways Alliance at the University of Mississippi in Oxford.
+- It’s **the Dolly Parton of** *cakes*: <u>a little bit tacky, but you love her</u>,” said Angie Mosier, a food writer in Atlanta and a board member of the Southern Foodways Alliance at the University of Mississippi in Oxford.

 Additional adjectives